calderon-antoniop410/odin/README.md

 ##  September 8, 2025
 Fist day of documenting progress on the odin project.
 Right now barely starting to learn HTML.
 Learned tags, elements, simple syntax stuff.
 No roadblock yet.

+## September 9, 2025
+Day 2 of learning HTML, more useful things like links, images, different attributes, more git knowledge, WWWWWW